ds828/py-telegram-bot-client/README.md

 I reckon it is lightweight, fast, full implement and only **urllib3** dependent.
 It is running well for https://t.me/daolebot from https://daole.me

+# Update 5.5.2
+Remove TelegramRouter from TelegramBot.
+Have a chance to watch a incoming update's content.

 # Update 5.5.1
 1. change cmds of CommandHandler into *cmds
 2. change errors of ErrorHandler into *errors